borntofrappe/project-euler/012 - Highly Divisible Triangular Number/README.md

 divisibleTriangleNumber(500);
 ```

+## Notice

+This problem was solved over the span of two and a half days.
+In light of this, the notes are less straightforward than one would hope.

 ## Notes

 Without much research, let me consider a very rough approach, computing the factors for every triangular numbers until `n` factors are found.
-This is bound to be inefficient and not the final solution, but is nonetheless helpful to practice with JavaScript syntax.
+This is bound to fail the tests [on the freeCodeCamp platform](https://www.freecodecamp.org/learn/coding-interview-prep/project-euler/problem-12-highly-divisible-triangular-number), but is nonetheless helpful to practice with JavaScript syntax.

 Given an input number `n`, we can describe its factors as those values `i` for which the division `n / i` has no remainder.